pegasys-fi/docs/docs/api/subgraph/guides/subgraph-example.md

 ### Token Daily Aggregated

 You can fetch aggregate data about a specific token over a 24-hour period.
-This query gets 10-days of the 24-hour volume data for the UNI token ordered from oldest to newest.
+This query gets 10-days of the 24-hour volume data for the PSYS token ordered from oldest to newest.

 ```
 {
-  tokenDayDatas(first: 10, where: {token: "0x1f9840a85d5af5bf1d1762f925bdaddc4201f984"}, orderBy: date, orderDirection: asc) {
+  tokenDayDatas(first: 10, where: {token: "0x48023b16c3e81AA7F6eFFbdEB35Bb83f4f31a8fd"}, orderBy: date, orderDirection: asc) {
     date
     token {
       id